brianwmorgan/homepage-rooster-grin/README.md

 ## Links

 The live app is deployed on Render and can be visited [here](https://homepage-rooster-grin.onrender.com).
+(Note: I use Render's "free" tier, which can result in slow loading for SPAs.
+If images, animations, etc. aren't working when you first click the link above, refresh the page once or twice - that should do the trick!)

 ## Technology